Tool-Abuse Chains

 Definition

-A tool-abuse chain is the cascade pattern in which a single successful prompt injection causes an agent to invoke multiple tools in sequence — each individual call legitimate in isolation — combining into an attack outcome that no single tool authorization would have permitted.
+A tool-abuse chain is the cascade pattern in which a single successful prompt injection causes an agent to invoke multiple tools in sequence, each individual call legitimate in isolation, combining into an attack outcome that no single tool authorization would have permitted.

+One Prompt, Many Weapons.
 “The agent doesn’t call just one tool — it chains them.
 Read a secret, POST it externally, then cover tracks by modifying logs.
 Each tool call is individually valid; the malice is in the sequence.” — Securing Your Agents (Bill McIntyre, 2026, slide 12).

 The Canonical Chain